 A general class of quasi-Newton iteration algorithms can be casted under the \textit{self-scaled Broyden} formula.
 If we define the auxiliary variables

 the next approximation of the inverse Hessian matrix at each iteration can be calculated by (see \cite{Al-Baali1993} and \cite{AlBaaliKhalfan})

 where $\otimes$ denotes the tensor product of two vectors and $\tau_k, \phi_k$ are respectively the scaling and the updating parameters, which in general change between iterations.
 For $\tau_k = 1$ and $\phi_k = 1$, we recover the standard BFGS algorithm.
-Other choices for the value of these parameters define different methods, as we will explore in detail in the next section.